Juhani

 basis of the ISO 9000 standards.
 This means that realization of the standards

-ought to take the business processes of a company, and not the standards clauses,
+ought to take the business processes of an organization, and not the standards clauses,

 as its starting point.